Quevedo, Ecuador: Economy

 Quevedo is one of the most important agricultural centers of Ecuador and is the geographical point where all major roads (including the Pan-American highway) in the region intersect.
 The area surrounding Quevedo mainly produce bananas, corn, rice, and soybeans.
 The alluvial soils in the region generate excellent harvests year-round.
 Many banana producers complement their banana plantations with fields that produce corn, soy and rice in the wet season.
 In the city, this produce is often industrialized into super-market ready products, such as instant-meals, pre-packaged products, noodles and other traditionally Asian foods.
 In recent years, Quevedo agro-industrial complex has added value to its output by developing a strong presence in the organic product's niche both locally and overseas.

+Geography

 Climate

 Quevedo has a tropical wet climate, which, coupled with rich volcanic soils, produces excellent conditions for agriculture.

 Education

 UTEQ, Universidad Tecnica Estatal de Quevedo, is well known in Ecuador for its program in Agricultural sciences.